cbornet/pulsar-grpc/README.md

 As mentioned previously, the gPRC protocol handler is a plugin that can be installed to the Pulsar brokers.

+Version 2.7+ of Apache Pulsar brokers is required for this plugin to work.

 You need to configure the Pulsar broker to run the gRPC protocol handler as a plugin, that is, add configurations in Pulsar's configuration file, such as `broker.conf` or `standalone.conf`.

 1. Set the configuration of the gRPC protocol handler.